Santa Clara DUI Accident Victim Lawyers

 - Hallucinations — When a driver experiences hallucinations, they might react unpredictably.
 For example, seeing a non-existent animal on the road may cause them to swerve and collide with another car.

-Our DUI accident victim lawyers in Santa Clara have witnessed thousands of injuries and fatalities due to drugged or drunk driving.
+Our DUI accident victim lawyers in Santa Clara recognize how drugged or drunk driving can cause injuries and fatalities.
 DUI is not only dangerous for the affected individual but for other road users as well.

 Signs Of An Impaired Driver

-Always keep these critical signs in mind and be vigilant on the road.
-Unfortunately, accidents can still occur despite your best efforts.
+Keep these critical signs in mind and be vigilant on the road.
+Unfortunately, accidents can still occur despite your efforts.
 If you’re suffering from injuries caused by impaired drivers, reach out to our DUI accident victim lawyers in Santa Clara County.
-Arash Law’s team of award-winning attorneys will ensure they are held accountable for your medical expenses and other losses.
+Arash Law’s team of attorneys can help you investigate whether the at-fault party was under the influence and hold them accountable for your medical expenses and other losses.

 Determining The Negligent Parties In Drunk/Drugged Driving Accidents